Chaseknis/awesome_books_ES6/README.md

 # 📖<a name="about-project">Awesome Book</a>

-***Awesome book is a project built with a ES6 modules, with features that allow you to add to the list of book, remove from the list of and save the list you already enter***
+***Awesome book is a project built with a ES6 modules, with features that allow you to add to the list of books, remove from the list and save the list you already entered***

 ## 🛠 Built With <a name="built-with">VSCode</a>